mskhc/dev1/content/en/blog/_posts/2024-09-17-devsecops-in-action-k8s-secrets/index.md

 In the modern world, unilateral solutions aren't effective enough and can hide security issues known as
 [Security through obscurity](https://en.m.wikipedia.org/wiki/Security_through_obscurity).
-To avoid it, it's necessary to integrate DevSecOps methodology which implies integrated security as a shared responsibility throughout the entire IT lifecycle.
+To avoid it, I'm sure it's necessary to integrate DevSecOps methodology which implies integrated security as a shared responsibility throughout the entire IT lifecycle.
 In other words, security solutions must start with the development process and apply to all other levels correspondingly.